Breastfeeding: How Come I Can't Quit You?

 I think you are sad because it can be hard to separate our needs from our babies', but drawing a line between the two is really the first essential mindfuck of parenting.
 Your needs exist and are important.
 Identify them.
 And thanks be to the American Society of Pediatrics, but just blandly telling women that it’s best to breastfeed for a year completely ignores the realities of being a working, struggling, and exhausted mother trapped in a culture that venerates mothers but does shit all to help us.
 It also ignores that formula exists and is a time-tested option feeding many a happy and healthy baby (like both of mine, eventually).
 So let’s start there.

-This is the part where you realize I’m not going to tell you what to do.
+This is the part where you realise I’m not going to tell you what to do.

 First know that the problem here is not you, and it’s not your darling, demanding baby.
 The problem isn’t your supply, either.
 It’s stress, exhaustion, hormones (yes, sure, those too), insufficient maternity leave, and so many other things.
 Pumping can be awful, but rewarding.
 Formula can be a brilliantly easy option, or it can mean more bottle-washing and burning through cash.
 Feeling conflicted doesn't mean you’re about to choose wrong.
 You just have to choose, and then move on to the next.